burlachenkok/burlachenkok.github.io/_posts/2024-09-14-Unlocking-FedNL-at-Virtual-Radio.md

 Federated Learning (FL) is an innovative paradigm that allows a large number of intelligent agents to collaboratively train machine learning (ML) models.
-A recent paper by Safaryan et al. (2021) introduced the [FedNL (Federated Newton Learn)](https://arxiv.org/abs/2106.02969) algorithm, marking a significant milestone in applying second-order optimization methods to FL and large-scale optimization.
+A recent paper by Safaryan et al. (2021) introduced the [FedNL (Federated Newton Learn)](https://arxiv.org/abs/2106.02969) algorithm, marking a significant milestone
+In applying second-order optimization methods to FL and large-scale optimization.

 The reference FedNL prototype faces three notable challenges: